 In addition to a great conference day schedule, a number of workshops and other events will be offered a day prior to this year’s NCAIE State Conference.
-Pre-conference happenings will take place on Thursday, March 9th at High Point University.
+Pre-conference happenings will take place on Thursday, March 8, 2018, at Guilford College.

 12:00 – 5:00pm F-1 Beginner Workshop

 12:00 – 3:00pm F-1 Intermediate Workshop

 12:00 – 2:00pm Education Abroad: Funding and Financial Resources

 2:00 – 5:00pm Education Abroad Risk Management Workshop